kelvinlawsonw/python-journey/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### How to Use This Repository

-Feel free to explore the repository:
+Please feel free to explore the repository and leave any feedback
 - Each day is documented in its own folder: DayX/.
 - Code for projects and exercises are included in respective folders.
 - Check the README in each folder for detailed explanations.